 North of the line, between Beverley and Webb, Gander and Goose Lakes, a few miles apart, attest the migration of the great Canada geese every spring and fall.
 Antelope is named for the river crossed at mileage 29 and a large lake north of the track where this graceful game was once plentiful.
 At Gull Lake the Gull and Antelope Rivers are crossed and southward, mileages 39-40, Whitegull Lake parallels the line.
-Two lakes are seen north of Sidewood, another, at mileage 59, lies south.
+Two lakes are seen north of Sidewood, another, at mileage 59. lies south.
 Piapot, on the eastern slope of the long, shallow bowl of which Medicine Hat is the low point, commemorates an Indian Chief of the '80's.
 The creek also named for him runs south of the track for five miles.
-Watch for wild fowl ground an unnamed lake at mileage 75.5, and at Hay Lake, northward from 80.4.
-Maple Creek, population 2,500, ships grain for the surrounding territory, its name is from the water bridged at mileage 84.9.
+Watch for wild fowl around an unnamed lake at mileage 75.5, and at Hay Lake, northward from 80.4.
+Maple Creek is the grain shipping point for the surrounding territory, its name is from the water bridged at mileage 84.9.

 Hatton Sub-Division joins at Hatton, most westerly station in Saskatchewan, the boundary with Alberta lying midway between it and Walsh, Alta.
 Box Elder Creek is spanned near mileage 112.
-Between mileage 115.7, Mackay Creek, and Irvine, named for Col. Irvine of the Royal North West Mounted Police, four more creeks are bridged.
+Between Walsh, mileage 115.2, and Irvine, mileage 125.7, both of which stations were named for early officers of the North-West Mounted Police, four more creeks are spanned.
+Dunmore, mileage 140.3, is the junction of the Taber Sub-Division leading to some of the most fertile irrigated land in Alberta.
 Ross Creek flows south of Irvine, where the creek is spanned.
 Seven Persons Creek, crossed at mileage 146.2, owes its somewhat strange name to the killing, south of here, of seven Blackfoot Indians by warring Assiniboines.
-Medicine Hat, population 23,650, claims natural gas, chinaware, clay products, porcelain, brick and tile, concrete, fertilizer, and flour milling amongst its activities.
-Here the Maple Creek and Brooks Sub-Divisions join and a line branches south for the Canadian Pacific route through the southern Rockies via the Crowsnest Pass and Coquihalla Canyon.
-Originally called Saamis - Indian for the tepee of a medicine man - Medicine Hat is built on the southern terraces of the South Saskatchewan River at its junction with Ross and Seven Persons Creeks.
-Industries, homes and a number of large greenhouses are heated by natural gas.

-(Continued on page 18)
+Medicine Hat, famous "Gas City", claims natural gas, chinaware, clay products, porcelain, brick and tile, concrete, fertilizer, and flour milling amongst its activities.
+Here the Maple Creek and Brooks Sub-Divisions (Continued on page 18)